ryouze/ryouze.github.io/README.md

 ```

 > [!TIP]
-> Consider using [imageresizer.com](https://imageresizer.com/) to turn images into WebPs.
-They are faster to load.
+> Consider using [imageresizer.com](https://imageresizer.com/) to convert images to WebP format for faster loading.

 ## Credits